tendaiactivetutors-beep/BigQuery_Practical/README.md

 ##.
 BigQuery_Practical
-##.
-Retail Sales Analysis with Google BigQuery
+##Retail Sales Analysis with Google BigQuery

-##.
-Project Overview
+##Project Overview

 ##This project contains a series of SQL queries developed as part of a practical exercise to analyze a Retail Sales Dataset using Google BigQuery
 .
-The goal of the exercise was to demonstrate proficiency in core SQL concepts including data filtering, aggregation, conditional logic, and advanced grouping techniques
+The goal of the exercise is to demonstrate proficiency in core SQL concepts including data filtering, aggregation, conditional logic, and advanced grouping techniques

-.
-##.Dataset Description
+##Dataset Description
 The analysis is performed on a Retail Sales Dataset which includes transaction records with the following key attributes :
-##.Transaction Metadata: Transaction IDs, Dates, and Total Amounts.
+##Transaction Metadata: Transaction IDs, Dates, and Total Amounts.
 .
 Customer Demographics: Customer IDs, Age, and Gender.
 .
 Product Information: Product Categories and Price per Unit.

-##.
-Analytical Tasks & SQL Techniques
+##Analytical Tasks & SQL Techniques
 .
 The project addresses ten specific business questions using various SQL clauses and functions:
 1. Temporal Filtering: Utilizing the WHERE clause to isolate transactions from the year 2023 .